rokath/trice/docs/TriceUserManual.md

 // End of file
 ```

 Assume a project with several devices.
 You can add these 2 files to all targets and if a special target should execute any functions, simply implement them.
 These functions on their own can execute other Trice statements to transmit results.
-If a client performs a RPC call this way, the request is transmitted with the Trice speed.
-Several target devices (servers) can respond and the client can wait for the first or some of them.
-That waiting functionality is of course not the job of the Trice library.
+If a client executes a RPC function this way, the request is transmitted with the Trice speed.
+Several target devices (servers) can receive and respond and the client can wait for the first or some of them.
+That server receiving and client waiting functionality is not part of the Trice library.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## 38. <a id='testing-the-trice-library-c-code-for-the-target'></a>Testing the Trice Library C-Code for the Target